graphql/graphql-spec/spec/Section 6 -- Execution.md

 parentPath):

 - If {parentPath} is not provided, initialize it to an empty list.
-- Let {groupedFieldSet} be the result of {CollectFields(objectType, selectionSet, variableValues, parentPath)}.
+- Let {groupedFieldSet} be the result of running {CollectFields(objectType, selectionSet, variableValues, parentPath)}.
 - Initialize {resultMap} to an empty ordered map.
 - Let {defers} be an empty unordered map.